stanislaw/SoftwareDesignHeuristics/README.md

 Sometimes, a new tool can eliminate much of the effort required to achieve a goal, or it simply allows a busy person to focus on "what is most important" rather than covering everything.

+### Solving Problems with Cash

+Every engineering problem can be solved with an infinite amount of cash.

 ### Four seasons